Citizenry/platform/docs/design/synthesising-user-testing-results-examples/synthesis-recommendations-example-1.md

 Sees term ‘JSON’ - confirms a software-y type of info

-When Investigating Ushahidi’s HDX integration
+When Investigating StreetSignal’s HDX integration

 Users want to see tagged CSV example files

 Custom tags and attributes were tested in every user testing scenario.
 Users were asked _“If you couldn’t find what ‘tag’ you were looking for to describe your data in the drop down list, what would you look for or what would you expect to be able to do?”_

 Most users found the \#x\_ or +custom confusing but mostly due to not knowing ‘what will happen to that tag’ after the dataset has been uploaded or exported.
-Will it save in the Ushahidi system?
+Will it save in the StreetSignal system?
 What if there’s already a default tag/attribute that is most used for that?
 This backs up users wanting to read documentation and understand the ‘best practice’ on how to adhere to the standard.

 _“Why custom?
 I don’t need this”_ - one user expected all tags to be in the suggested list and couldn’t understand why there was the ability to create a custom one.

-Potential function for users in Ushahidi to suggest you custom tag or attribute to be added to the hxl standard.
+Potential function for users in StreetSignal to suggest you custom tag or attribute to be added to the hxl standard.

-We suspect a high volume of ‘\#x\_survey’ tag or ‘+survey’ attribute due to the fact that Ushahidi platform is seen as a surveying tool mostly.
+We suspect a high volume of ‘\#x\_survey’ tag or ‘+survey’ attribute due to the fact that StreetSignal platform is seen as a surveying tool mostly.
 We may even see users creating custom tags ‘\#x\_surveyhealth’ or ‘\#x\_surveyjobs’.
 We intend to user test this.

 _“If I can only choose one tag, which is best to use?
 I’m not sure...”_ Users want to know how flexible and dynamic the tagging system can be.